-Loire Valley Chateaux, a must do during holidays in France
+Loire Valley Chateaux, a must see during holidays in France

 In a class of its own, Loire Valley is dotted with elegant stone giants: the Loire chateaux.
 The landscape here is dominated by their majestic silhouettes: concentrated over an area of less than 100km, Touraine is home to some of the grandest Loire Valley castles.

 The Loire Valley Chateaux around the city of Tours